iherwig/wcmf-generator/olympos/chronos/scr/applications/requirements/application/install/custom-dbupdate/readme.txt

-SQL scripts in this directory will be executed after execution of install.php.
+SQL scripts in this directory will be executed after execution of dbupdate.php.
 Each line of a script is supposed to be one SQL command.

 The script name must comply with the following naming convention: